 Winter weather often brings snow and ice.
 This can make driving dangerous.
 It is estimated that 25 percent of accidents are caused by the weather.
-Fortunately, there are ways that you can stay safe while driving on the road in the winter.
+Fortunately, there are ways that you can stay safe while winter driving on the road in the winter.

 Prepare Your Vehicle